 This course provides an immersion in scholarly inquiry for students to identify and further explore quantitative, qualitative, and mixed methodologies for application in their dissertation.
 Students will discuss when to use different kinds of research, how to frame research questions, and formulate and refine initial thoughts on dissertation development.
 Through supervised research and writing, students will learn about and prepare for the rigor involved in proposing to committee members in the third year of the program.
-By the end of the course, students will have: affirmed the dissertation topic and initial questions; developed a dissertation outline, initial literature review; drafted a dissertation prospectus; become familiar with IRB policies and procedures; and initiated committee member identification.
+By the end of the course, students will have: affirmed the dissertation topic and initial research questions and approach; developed a dissertation prospectus; developed a dissertation outline, a proposal-ready literature review (chapter two), and drafts of chapters one and three; become familiar with IRB policies and procedures; and initiated committee member contact. (rev. 12/5/2017)